enjoyneering/HTU21D/README.md

 # HTU21D
-This is an Arduino library for SHT21, HTU21D and Si7021 Digital Humidity and Temperature Sensor
+This is an Arduino library for HTU21D, Si7021 and SHT21 Digital Humidity & Temperature Sensor

 Supports all sensors features: